 The introduction of exotic flora and fauna, possible extinctions of native flora or fauna, along with climate change, will cause State 1 to transition to State 2.
-Reversal of these changes back to State 1 is impracticable.
+Reversal of this change back to State 1 is impracticable.
 These soils are easily disturbed by trampling.
 Compacted areas are more susceptible to wind or water erosion.
 Perennial vegetation decreases while bare ground increases leading to further runoff and soil loss.

-Transition T2a State 2 to 3 Over the years, land managers have seeded rangelands for a variety of reasons.
+Over the years, land managers have seeded rangelands for a variety of reasons.
 Historical tilling and removal of shadscale through chemical or mechanical means, followed by seeding of non-native perennial grasses such as crested wheatgrass (Agropyron cristatum) was done to increase forage production.
 In areas where annuals have invaded and fire is of concern, drilling and re-seeding with forage kochia (Bassia prostrata) to create fuel-breaks (i.e. "greenstripping") has also been employed (Monaco et al. 2003).